 Essential software characteristics to evaluate

 When sizing up software vendors, it can be hard to know where to start.
 The market is vast and varied, an amalgam of all-in-one solutions, industry-specific products, and everything in between.

 Boiled down to its essence, however, the software evaluation process contains some universal benchmarks that apply to businesses of all sizes and disciplines.
 We compiled these fundamental considerations into a customizable Software Advice Vendor Demo Scorecard.
-Simply download the scorecard below, fill in your desired functionality, and grade prospective vendors accordingly.
+Simply download the software evaluation template below, fill in your desired functionality and business requirements, and grade prospective vendors accordingly.

 Let’s take a closer look at each of these variables.